dsw88/aws-examples/create-ec2-instance/cloudformation/README.md

 # CloudFormation Example
-Simple example of using a CloudFormation template
+Simple example of using a CloudFormation template to create an EC2 instance

 # Template Explanation
 CloudFormation templates are JSON documents.
 They contain several top-level fields.